mlatu-lang/mlatu/README.md

 Mlatu is a statically-typed purely-functional concatenative high-level programming language on the BEAM VM.

+**Note: This branch (`old`) whcih has a Haskell implementation compiling to the BEAM VM with algebraic is working.
+There is a WIP branch (`new`) which writes Mlatu in Mercury and compiles to C and uses linear types.**

 [Learn You a Mlatu for Great Good!](https://mlatu-lang.github.io/lyam/)

 ## Contributing